Francisco Lázaro

 Francisco Lázaro (21 January 1888 – 15 July 1912) was a Portuguese Olympic marathon runner and Portugal's standard-bearer in their first-ever participation at the Olympic Games, the 1912 Summer Olympics in Stockholm, Sweden.

+Career

-Like all the Olympic athletes of his time, Lázaro was an amateur sportsman, and his actual job was as a carpenter in an automobile factory in Lisbon.
+Like all the Olympic athletes of his time, Lázaro was an amateur sportsman.
+His actual job was as a carpenter in an automobile factory in Lisbon.
 Prior to the Olympics, he had won three national marathon championships in Portugal, where he represented S.L.
 Benfica.